willleeney/willleeney.github.io/_talks/complex_networks_2023.md

 location: "Menton, France"
 ---

 This talk was selected for Oral Presentation as part of a contribution to Complex Networks 2023.
 I talked about the need for consistent benchmarking practices in GNN community detection, demonstrated the drop in performance due to not carrying out a hyperparameter optimisation.
 I proposed a metric for quantifying randomness of the rankings of between different algorithms.
-The [powerpoint slides](files/346_Leeney.pptx) are available.
+The slides are available here <a href="files\346_Leeney.pdf">ok</a>.